Michigan Felony Firearm Statute Likely to Be Amended To Allow For More Judicial Discretion in Sentencing

 The Michigan legislature is in negotiations to amend the felony firearm statute.
 The law currently makes it a felony to possess a firearm when a person commits or attempts to commit another felony.
 The punishment is a mandatory 2 years in prison to be served first, and consecutively to the other felony.
-The modifications being discussed will permit the judge to sentence a first time offender to not more than 3 years (making probation a possiblity) and would remove the mandatory consecutive sentence.
+The modifications being discussed will permit the judge to sentence a first-time offender to not more than 3 years (making probation a possibility) and would remove the mandatory consecutive sentence.

-The Criminal Defense Attorneys of Michigan (CDAM) support the modifications because the new law will give judge’s discretion to impose a proper sentence for the offender instead of a blanket mandatory sentence.
-Also the new law considers the circumstances in which the offender had the gun.
-For example, the offender lives in a bad neighborhood and had the gun for personal protection.
+The Criminal Defense Attorneys of Michigan (CDAM) support the modifications because the new law will give judges discretion to impose a proper sentence for the offender instead of a mandatory sentence.
+Also, the new law considers the circumstances in which the offender had the gun.
+For example, if the offender lived in a bad neighborhood and had the gun for personal protection.
 The amendment of the law would not mean that there will be no more prison sentences for offenders.
-If a person used a gun in a violent manner (such as pointing it at someone during a robbery) than prison can be imposed.
-The amendments just give judge’s more discretion when imposing sentences.
+If a person used a gun in a violent manner (such as pointing it at someone during a robbery), than prison can be imposed.
+The amendments give judges more discretion when imposing sentences.
 Penalties should be imposed to fit the offender.

 Amending the Felony Firearm Statute is a Positive Action for Criminal Defendants